bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - deleting - an instance in the process of deleting (right after the "Delete" button is pressed);

-- failed - an instance that has been launched but in view of some errors is not started;
+- failed - an instance that has been launched but not started due to some errors;

 - error - an error is detected when stopping the instance.

-If an instance stuck in 'failed' or 'error' status, you should use the following instruction:
+If an instance is stuck in the 'failed' or the 'error' statuses, you should use the following instruction:

 1) Check that all of the following settings exist (see the table_ for more information on Configuration):